djytwy/sui-jump-jump/README.md

 #### sui jump jump

-A mini game power by Sui.
+A mini game powered by Sui.
 Unique game mode.

 Jump for fun, jump for earn !